openpracticelibrary/openpracticelibrary/DEVELOPING.md

   - If the feedback is mostly positive, move forward.
   - If you don't get any feedback after a day or two, move forward.
 3. Create a pull request to make the change described in the issue.
-4. The maintainer review the PR to determine whether it is a "correct patch".
+4. The maintainers review the PR to determine whether it is a "correct patch".
 That means the PR:
   - Solves one "identified and agreed problem"
   - Clearly explains the problem and the proposed solution
   - Builds without errors, warnings, or test failures